Stephen Hunt (footballer, born 1981): Hull City

 On 13 August 2009 it was confirmed that Hunt had signed for Hull City for an undisclosed fee, believed to be around the region of £3.5 million.
 He scored his first goal for the club 28 minutes into his debut against Chelsea on 15 August 2009.
 This was also the first goal of the 2009–10 Premier League season.
-However, he was taunted by Chelsea fans throughout the game, due to the incident with Cech.
+However, he was taunted by Chelsea fans throughout the game, due to the incident with Čech.
 Hunt also scored in his next match, his home debut for Hull City, but they were beaten 5–1 by Tottenham.

-In the January transfer window, Hunt was the subject of a £5 million bid from Wolverhampton Wanderers, but the Tigers rejected it.
+In the January transfer window, Hull rejected a £5 million bid for Hunt from Wolverhampton Wanderers.
 Shortly after, Hunt suffered a foot injury that ruled him out of the run-in.
 In his absence, the club were relegated amid growing financial worries.

 Wolverhampton Wanderers

 On 21 June 2010 Wolverhampton Wanderers signed Hunt on a three-year deal for an undisclosed fee, reported to be £3 million.
 Hunt, still recovering from his foot injury from his time with Hull, did not return to action until several months into the season, making his Wolves debut as a substitute against Chelsea on 23 October 2010.
 He scored his first goal for the club on 27 November, a 3–2 win against Sunderland.

 In the early part of 2011, Hunt suffered calf and hernia injuries which kept him out of action for up to three months.
 He returned from injury for the final five fixtures of the season and scored three minutes from time on the final day of the season against Blackburn Rovers to guarantee Wolves their Premier League safety.

 Although undergoing a groin operation, Hunt was largely a regular player for Wolves throughout the 2011–12 season as the club suffered relegation.
 His campaign back in the Championship was hampered by a persistent hip injury but he played regularly throughout the final months as the team was once again relegated.
 At the conclusion of the season it was announced that Hunt would be free to leave as his contract had expired.
 In total he made 66 appearances for the club, scoring eight times.